VaishuM1306/AWS/vpc.md

 -	Amazon VPC Flow logs can be used to monitor traffic within a VPC.
 -	A VPC can span multiple Availability Zones by using multiple subnets.

+#🧭 Default VPC –
+-	Default VPC is a pre-created Virtual Private Cloud provided by AWS in every region.
+-	It lets you launch EC2 instances instantly with Internet access, without any network setup.

+	🧠 Note
+-	Only one Default VPC per region
+-	All subnets are public
+-	Do not delete the Default VPC
+-	For production, create a Custom VPC with private